Close Menu

 3. Low Minimum Investment: Mutual funds typically have low minimum investments, making them accessible to a wide range of investors.
 This makes them a great option for those who don’t have a lot of money to invest.

-READ ALSO: Exchange: definition and its types in finance
+READ ALSO: Cash account: definition and how it's used in trading

 4. Liquidity: Mutual funds are highly liquid investments, meaning you can easily buy and sell shares without incurring large transaction costs.
 This makes them a great option for those who need access to their money quickly.